-If you ever find yourself falling victim to a ransomware attack, the most valuable piece of advice we can offer is act decisively and quickly – time is of the essence.
+If you ever find yourself falling victim to a ransomware attack, the most valuable piece of advice we can offer is act decisively and quickly – in incident response, time is of the essence.
 Where possible, you should take urgent steps to isolate the device that has been attacked, this will probably involve disconnecting that machine from the Internet or any networks.
 By doing so, you may minimise the risk of the ransomware spreading to other machines on the same network.

 A significant and difficult question to answer is ‘Should I pay the ransom?’

 Our advice is, no matter how challenging the situation, you should not pay any ransom.
 There are a number of reasons for this: